-I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a quick, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
 Carbis Bay is the location of the property.
-What do you suggest?
+Can you offer any guidance?

 Flying freeholds in Carbis Bay are unusual but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Carbis Bay you must be sure that your lawyer goes through the deeds very carefully.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Carbis Bay may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Should I choose a Carbis Bay conveyancing lawyer in close proximity to the house I am buying?
 An old friend can deal with the conveyancing but her office is a couple of hundredkilometers drive away.

 The primary upside of using a local Carbis Bay conveyancing firm is that you can visit the firm to execute documents, present your ID and pester them where appropriate.
 They will also have local insight which is a plus.
 However nothing is more important than finding someone that will pull out all the stops for you.
 If other friends have instructed your friend and in the main were happy that should surpass using an unfamiliar Carbis Bay conveyancing solicitor solely due to them being round the corner.